Rudolph Puggaard: Personal life

 Puggaard married Casperfine Andresine (Signe) Andréa Brandt on 19 July 1843 in Stege Church.
 She was the adopted daughter of skipper Claus Hansen Brandt (1793–1859) and Christiane Brandt, née Kisky.
 Her biological parents were pilot Kaspar Andréa (1796–1824) and Anne Danielsdatter.
-Puggaard was survived by four children: Hans Puggaard (1845–1903), Signe Elisabeth Puggaard (1847–1899), Bolette Puggaard (1844–1929) and Marie Christine Puggaard (1854–1877).
-Bolette Puggaard married the composer Emil Hartmann.
-He composed a cantata for Rudolf and Signe Puggaard's silver anniversary (choir and piano, 1868).
+Puggaard was survived by three children: Hans Puggaard (1845–1903), a merchant as his father, Signe Elisabeth Puggaard (1847–1899), and Bolette Puggaard (1844–1929).
+A daughter, Marie Christine Puggaard (1854–1877) had died young.
+Bolette Puggaard married the composer Emil Hartmann who composed a cantata for Rudolf and Signe Puggaard's silver anniversary (choir and piano, 1868).
 Signe Puggaard was the mother of the sculptor Rudolph Tegner.

 The Puggaard family lived on the upper floor of the Schimmelmann Mansion (now Odd Fellows Mansion) in Bredgade in Copenhagen.
 After the death of his brother, the geologist Christopher Puggaard, Rudolph Puggaard took over Hjuleberg Manor in Halland, Sweden.
 He charged Thorvald Bindesbøll with the design of a new main building which was built in 1882–1885.

 Like his parents before him, Puggaard was a strong supporter of the arts, and assisted many of the Danish "golden age" painters.
 He was also a philanthropist supporting various charitable institutions, among which de Puggaardske legater.